mgramin/percona-community-live-2022/blog_post.md

 SQL allows you standatizied declarative access not only to relational DB, but to non relational DB, streaming, files, cloud inventory and etc

-[List of SQL-like systems]
+In nowaday we use SQL everywhere - in traditional relational system (like PostgreSQL and MySQL), in non-relational (Cassandra, Tarantool) in analytical systems (like Snowflake, ClickHouse), in streaming platforms (like Kafka and Flink) in сloud infrastructure (Steampipe, Resmo, CloudQuery)

+- Relational DB
-- PostgreSQL
+- Non-Relational DB
-- ClickHouse
+- Analytical DB
-- Kafka
+- Streaming Platforms
-- Resmo, Pipe...
+- Сloud

 ### SQL Hell